DriverTimeout/DriverTimeout/README.md

 - 📫 How to reach me at https://discord.gg/YZtPxz5Km @justin0101

-This is the offical repository of DriverTimeout's projects You'll find Machine learning, Deep Learning, Neural Networks, Cybersecurity, Terraform, Game Development, Linux, Java, JavaScript, C++, and Python content
+This is the offical repository of DriverTimeout's projects You'll find Machine learning, Deep Learning, Neural Networks, Cybersecurity, Terraform, Game Development, Linux, Java, MySQL, JavaScript, C, C++, and Python content

 <!---
 DriverTimeout/DriverTimeout is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.